 In 2015, UN Action will intensify its strategic support to UN Missions and Country Teams in countries selected by the Steering Committee and SRSG-SVC, namely the DRC, Sudan, South Sudan, Liberia, Côte d'Ivoire, CAR, Colombia, and BiH.
+In light of the current conflict in Syria and the humanitarian implications for refugees and internally displaced persons, the Middle East has been added as an additional area of concern.
 UN Action will respond to requests for support from country-based SRSGs and RC/HCs on a case-by-case basis according to the specific strategic and technical needs of each UNCT/UN Mission.
-The criteria for inclusion on the list of UN Action focus countries were captured in the Five-Year Review (p.56), namely: that the country is on the Security Council agenda; there are credible reports of SVC; there is a UN-mandated mission in place; a request was received from the RC/DSRSG; and/or support responds to a current crisis situation.
-The list of countries should also reflect a geographical balance.
+The criteria for inclusion on the list of UN Action focus countries were captured in the Five-Year Review, namely: that the country is on the Security Council agenda; there are credible reports of incidents of SVC; there is a UN-mandated mission in place; a request country is on the Security Council agenda; there are credible reports of incidents of SVC; there is a UN-mandated mission in place; a request was received from the RC/DSRSG; and/or support responds to a current crisis situation.
+The list of countries should also reflect a geographical balance3.

-The principal aims of UN Action are: (i) to support the development and implementation of Comprehensive Strategies to combat sexual violence, as mandated by Security Council resolution 1888 and a number of country-specific resolutions; (ii) to encourage joint programming by the UN system, in keeping with "one UN" principles, bridging peace and security, humanitarian affairs, human rights and development actors; (iii) to accelerate implementation of the monitoring, analysis and reporting arrangements (MARA) and other operative demands of Security Council resolutions 1820, 1888, 1960 and 2106; (iv) to support capacity-building efforts, including by enabling the UN to deploy skilled field-based professionals and WPAs to drive the UN's response; and (v) to roll out relevant advocacy tools and knowledge products that have been developed since UN Action's inception through advocacy support and dissemination.
+The principal aims of UN Action are: (i) to support the development and implementation of Comprehensive Strategies to combat sexual violence, as mandated by Security Council resolution 1888 and a number of countryspecific resolutions; (ii) to encourage joint programming by the UN system, in keeping with "one UN" principles, bridging peace and security, humanitarian affairs, human rights and development actors; (iii) to accelerate implementation of the MARA and other operative demands of Security Council resolutions 1820, 1888, 1960 and 2106; (iv) to support capacitybuilding efforts, including by enabling the UN to deploy skilled field-based professionals and WPAs to drive the UN's response; and (v) to roll out relevant advocacy tools and knowledge products that have been developed since UN Action's inception through advocacy support and dissemination.
 Efforts will be guided by best practice and international human rights, humanitarian, criminal and refugee law, and implemented in close collaboration with Government and NGO partners.
-In an effort to ensure that the UN System in the field is aware of the types of support that the UN Action network can provide to meet the above-mentioned aims, the UN Action Secretariat will produce a "Menu of Country-Level Support Options" which will be disseminated to the UN System in UN Action's eight priority countries.

 The UN Action network will continue to raise awareness and foster public outrage against the use of sexual violence as a tactic of war and an impediment to the restoration of peace and security.
-Led by the SRSG-SVC, it will galvanise political support for a more effective and timely response, and mobilise resources to end sexual violence during and immediately after the cessation of conflict.
-Emphasis will be placed on supporting partners in countries where conflict-related sexual violence has been identified as a significant concern, with a view to triggering action by Government authorities and non-State actors.
-Advocacy strategies will include harnessing key media moments, public events, development of publications and knowledge products, and lobbying to raise awareness and generate political will.
+Led by the SRSG-SVC as Chair, it will galvanise political support for a more effective and timely response, and mobilise resources to end sexual violence during and in the wake of conflict.
+Emphasis will be placed on supporting partners in countries where conflictrelated sexual violence has been identified as a significant concern, with a view to triggering action by Government authorities and non-State actors.
+Examples of 2015/16 engagements include in-country and remote support provided by the GBVIMS team, the field testing of job aides on strengthening medico-legal services, the integration of early-warning indicators in POC frameworks and arrangements, as well as UN Action's engagements in the Middle East.
+These activities illustrate the range of cross-cutting initiatives that the UN Action network undertakes.
+Advocacy strategies will include harnessing key media moments, public events, seminars on cutting-edge aspects of this agenda such as the targeting of LGBTI individuals and the reproductive rights of war rape survivors, concerted media outreach and engagement, development of publications and knowledge products, and lobbying to raise awareness and generate political will.